Sofia Storage - History and Timeline

 1900-1909: Theodoro’s eldest son Charles worked down the street at the Intervale Avenue Stables and soon became the stable manager.

 1920-1929: As other businesses grew during this era, so did Sofia Brothers.
-With a need to expand, the Sofia Brothers built their second warehouse at 4396 Broadway in Washington Heights which became their main location.
+With a need to expand, the Sofia Brothers built their second self-storage facility at 4396 Broadway in Washington Heights which became their main location.

 1930-1939: Sofia Brothers business survived the depression, however they suffered the loss of founding brother, Frank.